Are Square Business Cards A Good Idea? Going Counterculture

 What is more, if the card’s target group is the older generation, too bold card shapes might as well scare them away.

-Fortunately, this could never happen if we choose a square business card since it retains seriousness while manages to surprise future clients.
+Fortunately, this could never happen if we choose a square business card since it retains seriousness while managing to surprise future clients.

 A pinch of innovation hidden in a safe context: square business cards seem to be the perfect combination of originality and traditions.